rock-core/drivers-iodrivers_base/README.md

 the actuall `writePacket` call that generated the error in the first place.

 **Connected UDP sockets** If configured to do so, UDP streams are _connected_, that is will only accept packets from the configured remote host.
 If unconnected, they will receive from any host (but still send to the configured host).
+In addition, sending a lot of packets to the same host will have a better performance with connected sockets.
 This is controlled by the `connected` parameter which has to be set to 0 or 1.
 For backward compatibility reasons, the default behavior of UDP streams with respect to this option is complex, see below for details.

 **Default `connected` and `ignore_connrefused` parameters**